longkey1/lnkr/README.md

 ```

 ### link
 Create the actual links based on configuration.
+This will also update the GitExclude file with all configured link paths.

 ```bash
 # Create links (local -> remote)